-HONOLULU (HawaiiNewsNow) - The loud noises and bright lights that make the Fourth of July so exciting for people can mean stress for pets.
+HONOLULU (HawaiiNewsNow) - The loud noises and bright lights that make the Fourth of July so exciting for people, make it stressful for pets.

-"Fireworks noise and lights can be scary for animals," say Joe Adarna, Hawaiian Humane Society admissions manager.
+"Fireworks noise and lights can be scary for animals," says Christina Kam, Hawaiian Humane Society communications and events manager.
 "Keep your animals indoors to keep them safe.
-More importantly, people should have their pets microchipped and keep their current contact information registered with Hawaiian Humane and pets should have a collar with an ID tag."
+More importantly, people should have their pets microchipped and keep their current contact information on file with the Humane Society and pets should have a collar with an ID tag."

-They would also like to remind owners to resist taking your pets to fireworks displays as most animals don't enjoy noisy spectacles.
+Also, resist taking your pet to fireworks displays.
+Most animals don't enjoy the holiday's noisy spectacles.